PSRCode/lttng-docs/contents/installing-lttng/desktop-distributions/ubuntu.md

 sudo apt-get install liblttng-ust-dev
 </pre>

+If you need to trace
+<a href="#doc-java-application">Java applications</a>,
-If you need to trace Java applications, you need to install the LTTng-UST Java agent also:
+you need to install the LTTng-UST Java agent also:

 <pre class="term">
 sudo apt-get install liblttng-ust-agent-java